-Yesterday, this pothole at Girgaum was patched up by the BMC, just a day after it had already been repaired; since June 19, this spot has seen ten patchwork jobs; the civic body blames the uneven depth of the pothole for its repeated return
+BMC patched up pothole at Girgaum, just a day after it had already been repaired; since June 19, this spot has seen ten patchwork jobs; civic body blames uneven depth of the pothole for its repeated return

 Already infamous for carrying out shoddy road repairs across Mumbai, the civic authorities are struggling to tackle one particular pothole that just refuses to die.
 This pothole, located on Girgaum’s SVP road, has had to be patched up five times in the past month alone, but somehow keeps cropping back up again each time.